PopulateTools/afct-microsite/_posts/2021-09-03-the-business-case-is-won-how-the-benefits-of-mandatory-sustainability-reporting-by-business-really-do-outweigh-the-costs-–-part-one.md

   performance and higher financial return.
 Not only does this provide a forceful case for passing the new EU legislation, but it concludes that a ‘tipping point’ has been reached whereby the ‘business case’ has been won. "
-img: /assets/2109_hands_header.jpg
+img: /assets/2109_money_header.jpg
-img_listing: /assets/2109_hands_list.jpg
+img_listing: /assets/2109_money_list.jpg
 ---
-*Seventh article by Richard Howitt, Strategic advisor on corporate sustainability, Senior Advisor at Frank Bold, formerly MEP and CEO of the IIRC.
+*By Richard Howitt, Strategic advisor on corporate sustainability, Senior Advisor at Frank Bold, formerly MEP and CEO of the IIRC.
 The article is a part of the series of monthly briefings on sustainability reporting in 2021.
 The previous articles can be found [here](https://www.allianceforcorporatetransparency.org/news/sustainability-due-diligence-what-it-means-for-companies-and-how-eu-sustainability-standards-can-help.html).
 Views included in this article do not necessarily represent the opinion of other members of the Alliance.*

 <div style="border: 1px solid #DFDFDF; padding: 1em; font-size: .9rem;">